Comprehension

 Guided practice

-The next stage is guided practice when the student takes on significantly more responsibility with the teacher saying “you do, I help.”
+In the guided practice stage, students take on significantly more responsibility with the teacher saying “you do, I help.”
 Guided practice often involves the teacher working with a small group of students and encouraging the students to think aloud about the strategy focus.
 The teacher asks questions to prompt or clarify thinking, supporting and guiding the learning of the group.
 Guided practice is characterised by high challenge texts scaffolded with high support for the needs of the learner.

 Collaborative practice